Movement for Memories

 All volunteers will be asked to undertake a PVG check for the purpose of safeguarding both volunteers and participants from harm.
 We welcome applications to volunteer with Movement for Memories and support people with dementia be active.

-For further information on the volunteer roles or to discuss volunteering with Movement for Memories further please contact:
+For further information on the volunteer roles or to discuss volunteering with Movement for Memories further please contact a member of our Active Communities team on: